ride90/Bootstrap-helpers/README.md

 Django bootstrap helpers is a collection of template tags for rendering bootstrap based components.
 Also app use 'django-urltags' plugin for url generation.
-Twitter bootstrap framework twitter bootstrap must be connected.
+Twitter bootstrap framework must be connected.

 bootstrap_form_errors